 THE NINE TYPES

-Type One is the Perfectionist, the Improver.
+Type One is the Reformer, the Perfectionist, the Improver.
 These are the people who have very high standards for themselves and for the world.
 They know how things ought to be, and they do their best to make sure they (and the rest of the world) live up to it.
 There’s never any question about what’s right and what’s wrong—no gray areas—and there’s never any question that they’ll constantly try to do and live for what’s right.
 Their motto is “I work toward perfection in an imperfect world,” and their greatest desires are to avoid criticism and to be right.

 Now, this can be a very heroic character…always willing to stand up for what he or she believes in, very aware of what’s right and wrong.
 It’s interesting that Ones are hardly ever overweight, which again is that sense of perfection.
 Their most outstanding character trait is moral courage…but of course they’ve also got a fatal flaw, like everyone else.
 (We’ll come back to the flaws after the rest of the types and subtypes.)